rapid-steel/sprucebrush/README.md

 - Alt - color picker
 - mouse middle button - hand

+### Other keys on key press:
+- Shift - restrict the moving to one axis
+- Ctrl  - draw straight lines

 ### Other:
 - Ctrl + W - fullview mode (hide side panels)
 - Ctrl + E - merge a current layer with underlying one